Today you’re going to learn how Emil rocketed his site to the #1 spot in Google.

 I’ll ALSO show you how Richard boosted his organic traffic by 348%…in 7 days.

-And in this case study I’ll walk you through the exact white hat SEO strategy that they used, step-by-step.
+And in this post I’ll walk you through the exact white hat SEO strategy that they used, step-by-step.

 How Emil Used The Skyscraper Technique to Generate 41,992 Pageviews, a #1 Ranking and $100k In Monthly Recurring Revenue